 Areas of interest

-gold, csr, social accountability, human rights, monitoring revenue collection, redistribution and sustainable development
+gold, diamonds, csr, social accountability, human rights, monitoring revenue collection, redistribution and sustainable development